openMVG/openMVG/docs/sphinx/rst/software/SfM/GlobalSfM.rst

     - 3: (default) SoftL1 minimization _[GlobalACSfM]

   - **[-f|--refineIntrinsics]**
+      User can control exactly which parameter will be considered as constant/variable

-    - 0: intrinsic parameters are kept as constant
+      - 1: NONE -> intrinsic parameters are held as constant
+      - 2: ADJUST_FOCAL_LENGTH -> refine only the focal length
+      - 4: ADJUST_PRINCIPAL_POINT -> refine only the principal point position
+      - 8: ADJUST_DISTORTION -> refine only the distortion coefficient(s) (if any)
+      - 6: ADJUST_FOCAL_LENGTH|ADJUST_PRINCIPAL_POINT
+           -> refine the focal length & the principal point position
+      - 10: ADJUST_FOCAL_LENGTH|ADJUST_DISTORTION
+            -> refine the focal length & the distortion coefficient(s) (if any)
+      - 12: ADJUST_PRINCIPAL_POINT|ADJUST_DISTORTION
+            -> refine the principal point position & the distortion coefficient(s) (if any)
-    - 1: refine intrinsic parameters (default)
+      - 14: ADJUST_ALL -> refine all existing parameters (default)

 *_[GlobalACSfM]* default settings are "-r 2 -t 3".